utexas-bwi/bwi-docker/README.md

 # Getting Started

-**Note that if your BWIbot already has this package setup, you can start from "Setup".**
+**Note that if your BWIbot already has this package installed, you can start from "Setup".**

 ## Requirements